-Joining a group is the means for you as a member to be part of the physics community and to take part in activities in your particular areas of interest and to share and receive expert advice on developments in your sector.
+Joining a group feeds your passion for physics and allows you to be part of the physics community, taking part in activities in your particular areas of interest and to share and receive expert advice on developments in your sector.
 Visit the IOP blog to find out why joining a group could benefit your career.

-The Institute has around 50 groups that cover a wide range of subjects, a full list of groups can be found here.
+The Institute has 48 groups that cover a wide range of subjects, a full list of groups can be found here.

 Groups build a strong community, enabling you to make connections and engage in thought-provoking discussions.
 As part of a group you will have opportunities to advance and drive the physics discipline forward, as well as a way of developing personal and professional relationships.

 Groups have individual programmes, reflecting the needs of their members.
 Their activities include: